redhat-apac-stp/cert-ca/README.md

 .key is the cert private key (put it on your server)

 If you want these certificates trusted by the client then make your you install the root .pem on your machine.

+---

+I can't take much credit for this.
+Check here for the real source: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/